Got an upset tummy? We've all been there!

 Another ancient remedy, chamomile is actually said to be one of the most ancient medicinal herbs known to mankind!
 Chamomile is a popular herbal remedy usually taken as a tea when symptoms like bloating manifest.

 Chamomile is especially effective at decreasing symptoms like gas and bloating by lowering inflammation in the gastrointestinal tract, soothing the stomach, and relaxing the muscles involved with peristalsis (3).
-It has been shown to be an effective natural treatment for digestive disorders, upset stomach, ulcers, and gastrointestinal irritation.
+It has been shown to be an effective natural treatment for digestive disorders, abdominal pain, ulcers, and gastrointestinal irritation.

 Chamomile is also a nervous system relaxant that can help support digestion by helping to regulate the parasympathetic response, improving digestive function and secretions as well as gastrointestinal disturbances such as IBS and colitis (4).